pycage/shellfish/doc/tutorial/setup.md

 ## The Purpose of `index.html`

-The only purpose of `index.html` is to provide an entry point for your application.
+The only purpose of `index.html` is to provide an entry point and splash screen for your application.
 Take a look at the one you just copied and you will notice these
 lines: